CSFrequency/react-firebase-hooks/auth/README.md

 const [signInWithYahoo, user, loading, error] = useSignInWithYahoo(auth);
 ```

-Login a user with Yahoo Authenticatiton.
+Login a user with Yahoo Authentication.
 Wraps the underlying `auth.signInWithPopup` method with the `auth.OAuthProvider` and provides additional `loading` and `error` information.

 The `useSignInWithYahoo` hook takes the following parameters: